Dedekind Zeta motives for totally real fields: Applications

-Let $k$ denote a totally real field of degree $r$, and let $m=2n-1\geq 3$ be an odd integer.
-Let $D$ be a quaternion algebra over $k$ satisfying the conditions of $(II)$, and let $Q$ be a skew-Hermitian form over $D$ of discriminant $d$.
-Set $L=k(\sqrt{d})$.
-Suppose that $Q$ has signature $(n,1)$ for $t$ places of $k$, and is positive definite for $r-t$ places.
+Let $k$ denote a totally real number field of degree $r$, and let $m=2n-1\geq 3$ be an odd integer.
+Let $D$ be a quaternion algebra over $k$ satisfying the conditions of $(II)$, and let $Q$ be a skew-Hermitian form over $D$.
+Let $d$ be the reduced norm of its discriminant and set $L=k(\sqrt{d})$.
+Suppose that $Q$ has signature $(n,1)$ for $t$ places of $k$, where $t\geq 1$, and is positive definite for $r-t$ places.
 As in $\S3$, let